MicrosoftDocs/windows-insider/wip/Active-Dev-Branch.md

 # The Changelog
 The Changelog represents everything new from all the builds from the Active Development Branch released to the **Dev Channel**.
 This page includes everything noted as part of the "What's new" and "General changes & improvements" sections of the blog posts published for each build [on the Windows Blog](https://blogs.windows.com/windows-insider/) and does not contain other noted updates for Insiders, fixes, or known issues.

+## Build 21296
+Windows 10 Insider Preview Build 21296 was released to the Dev Channel on [1/21/2021](https://blogs.windows.com/windows-insider/2021/01/21/announcing-windows-10-insider-preview-build-21296/).

+### Changes and Improvements
+* We’re starting to roll out an update to [our converged clipboard history design](http://aka.ms/wip20206) (WIN + V) to support pinning, unpinning, deleting, and syncing individual entries.
+Appreciate your patience and feedback while we’ve been working on this.
+If you have any other feedback in this space, we welcome it in the Feedback Hub under Input and Language > Clipboard.
+* The [ability to manage and create Storage Spaces from within Settings](https://blogs.windows.com/windows-insider/2021/01/06/announcing-windows-10-insider-preview-build-21286/) is now rolling out to all Insiders in the Dev Channel.
+If you have any feedback as you explore the changes, please file it under Files, Folders, and Online Storage > Storage spaces in the Feedback Hub.

 ## Build 21292
 Windows 10 Insider Preview Build 21292 was released to the Dev Channel on [1/13/2021](https://blogs.windows.com/windows-insider/2021/01/13/announcing-windows-10-insider-preview-build-21292/).